 - Group presentations and final evaluation

-Prerequisites: It will be expected that learners accepted into the program will have:
+Prerequisites: It will be expected that learners in this program will have:

 Basic computer skills or course completion in fundamental computer applications such Word